Herman Phleger: Personal life

 Herman married Mary Elena Macondray on April 12, 1921.
 Mary Elena was the daughter of a prominent San Francisco family, and a relative of Gertrude Atherton.

 In 1935, the couple purchased 1,084 acres in unincorporated San Mateo County, which they called Mountain Meadow.
 Following Herman's death in 1984, the property was sold to the Peninsula Open Space Trust, and was dedicated as part of the Golden Gate National Recreation Area on April 29, 1995.
 It is known as the Phleger Estate.

 Herman served as a trustee for Mills College from 1927 to 1939, and a Stanford University trustee between 1944 and 1964, where he served alongside former President Herbert Hoover, with whom he became friends.
-Afterwards, he was elected as a trustee emeritus, a position only four other trustees held up until that time.
+Afterwards, he was elected as a trustee emeritus, a position only four other trustees had held up until that time.
 In 1972, Stanford established the Herman Phleger Visiting Professorship of Law.
 Herman also served as chairman of the Board of Trustees of the Children's Hospital of San Francisco from 1925 to 1950, and was a forty-year trustee of the William G. Irwin Foundation.

 In 1938, Herman was made a director of Union Oil.

 Throughout his life, Herman maintained friendships with Chief Justices Earl Warren and Warren Burger, and Justices Felix Frankfurter and Robert H. Jackson.

 Herman served as a pallbearer for both John Foster Dulles and William Randolph Hearst.

 He was a member of numerous clubs, including: